paulWatt526/wattageTileEngineDocs/regionManagerExample.markdown

 will call the regionReleased() listener function and pass the same region data back to that function.
 Having the physics bodies collection attached to the region data enables the listener to cleanup the physics bodies when they are no longer needed.
-Please note that a actual implementation of these listeners would likely be more complex resulting in a non-patterned environment.
+Please note that an actual implementation of these listeners would likely be more complex resulting in a non-patterned environment.
 This simple implementation is only meant as an example.